 “..dokáže do svých děl vkládat tolik energie a investic, že se z nich vždy stávají události, jež se jen tak nevytrácejí z paměti.”Jan Vitvar, Respekt, 2014

-Special thanks to Thomas Dumke for well done organisation and to Endre Ketzel for phenomenally designed exhibition.
+Thanks to the Cynetart festival for presenting the Vibrator in an amazing and large space of Festspielhaus Hellerau.
+Special thanks to Thomas Dumke for the well-done organization and Endre Ketzel for the phenomenally designed exhibition.

 I’m proudly presenting my friends from Berlin in Prague.
 Collective “Die Praxis” and their work “Shift” at showroom 22PRESENTS.

 In this site specific installation a second room is superimposed on the 22PRESENTS showroom.
 The skeleton of the space is shifted into a different perspective and outlined on the walls.

 Focussing on the transformation of one perspective into the other the space between the two is explored through iterative processes.
 The infinite variations and states of the process are reflected in generative laser drawings.

 The sound creates a constantly changing environment.
 Space is made perceivable through moving relatively static sound sources across a special loudspeaker setup.
 Different sound beams scan the room and explore its spatial properties.